-The initial period of performance is anticipated to begin on October 1, 2023, through September 30, 2024.
-The Board may, at its sole discretion, opt to renew the contract for up to four (4) additional one (1) year periods, based on Board satisfaction with contractor performance and the availability of funds.
-Contract renew periods shall begin on October 1 and end September 30 the following year.
-In no event shall the total term of a contract extend beyond September 30, 2028.
-The Board reserves the right to terminate any contract prior to, or extend the end date, and to increase or decrease the contract awarded because of this RFQ.
+The initial period of performance is anticipated to begin upon contract signature and no later November 1, 2024 and concluding by September 30, 2025.
+The Board reserves the right to terminate any contract prior to, or extend the end date, and to increase or decrease the contract awarded because of this RFP.